Home

 It doesn't happen by itself.
 You have to schedule your practice time.

 Practice does not make perfect.
-I can practice slamming my foot in a door.
+I can practice slamming my foot into a door.
 This will not make me a better guitarist.
 Seems pretty obvious doesn't it?

 In the same way practicing the wrong thing or the same thing that you already know over and over will not make you a better guitarist.
 That does not lead to progress in your guitar playing abilities.

-In order to make progress you need a effective, synergistic routine schedule leading to your next goal as a guitarist.
+In order to make progress, you need an effective, synergistic routine schedule leading to your next goal as a guitarist.

 Guitar practice routine schedule - How to practice guitar effectively.